kite-sdk/kite-docs/Schema-Evolution.md

 ## Removing Fields from a Dataset

-You can have a schema that reads fewer fields than are defined by the schema used to write a dataset, provided that the field definitions in the reader schema are compatible with the chosen fields in the writer schema.
-This is useful when the writer schema provides more fields than are needed for the business case supported by the reader schema.

 When you remove fields from a dataset schema, the data already written remains unchanged.
 The fields you remove are not required when records are written going forward.
 The field must not be added back, unless it is identical to the existing field (since the data isn't actually removed from the dataset).